 Though the quality is poor, the variety is surprisingly good.
 This is what you will find:

 - Té Negro - Black tea that is much weaker than tea ought to be.
 You can request milk to improve the taste.

 - Tila - Lime blossom tea

 The Moroccan influence in Granada has created a bit of a tea culture in the city.
-There are Arabic teterias (tea houses) throughout Granada with menus that are often five pages long.
-It is also common for the streets outside these tea houses to sell packs of the most common teas you can buy in the shops.
-A word of advice: Try the tea in the tea houses but don't buy it from there.
+The Arabic Teterias throughout Granada have menus that are often five pages long.
+Try the tea in the tea houses but don't buy it from there.
 Instead, go to the spice stalls around the Cathedral (there are two of them).
-The tea here is of a much higher quality than that sold in the Arabic areas and it is also cheaper.
+The tea there is of a much higher quality than that sold in the Arabic areas and it is also cheaper.

-The menus in the teterias are rarely in English: just pick something at random!
-Our favorite is Té Pakistani, a black tea taken with milk and mixed with vanilla, cinnamon and cardamom pods.
+The menus in the Teterias are rarely in English: just pick something at random.
+A favorite is Té Pakistani, a black tea taken with milk and mixed with vanilla, cinnamon, and cardamom pods.

 Lavapies, a district of Madrid, also has a number of Teterias as does the Chamberí district.
 You can purchase tea at El Almacén del Té or Tea Cup, a tea store, and enjoy a garden setting at El Café del Jardín which is attached to the Museo del Romanticismo, an art museum.
 Try their homemade cakes and pastries.
 Inside the cafeteria, you will feel like you’re in a vintage tea room, but outside, in the little garden, is the best place to sit.